19 Years

 Youth grows up and old.

-Each a new reminder that nothing lasts forever.
+Each a new reminder that nothing stays the same.

 at the moment life decides to listen.